mpetason/vcluster-killercoda/vCluster-101/step1/text.md

 ### View the current context

-With kubectx we can check the current contest to see which Kubernetes API endpoint we are currently using:
+With kubectx we can check the current context to see which Kubernetes API endpoint we are using:

 `kubectx`{{exec}}